DavidValeri/bb-streamer/README.md

 * min_battery_level - OPTIONAL - The battery level below which recovery state begins.
 See min_starting_battery_level.
 Defaults to 40%

 ## Server
+This approach is preferred when you intend to perform transcoding in BB Streamer via go2rtc, you want to view the stream in a client such as VLC, or you have other complex needs that can be handled via configuration in go2rtc.

-You can run the bb-streamer-server image to make the stream available via go2rtc.
-The stream is initialized on demand when there is one or more active consumers connected to the go2rtc server.
-It should be noted that the initialization of the stream can take some time and therefore client timeouts should be fairly generous, on the order of 45 seconds or more, in order to avoid the client disconnecting and go2rtc terminating the stream while it is still being initialized.
-The stream will not start when the feeder is aspleep or the battery is too low.
-See start-and-refresh-stream.py's configuration options to fine tune the allowed battery level ranges.
+You can run the bb-streamer-server image to make the stream available via WebRTC, RTSP, and other protocols via go2rtc.
+The Bird Buddy stream is started / restarted on demand when there is one or more active consumers connected to the go2rtc server.

+Note that the initialization of the stream can take some time and client timeouts should be fairly generous, on the order of 45 seconds or more, in order to avoid the client disconnecting and go2rtc terminating the stream while it is still being initialized.

+See the configuration options below to fine tune the BB Streamer's behavior.

 Create minimal go2rtc.yaml file defining your Bird Buddy feeder stream(s).
 ```
 streams:
-  Bird_Buddy: exec:/app/start-and-refresh-stream.py --username <EMAIL> --password <PASSWORD> --feeder_name "<FEEDER_NAME>" --out_url {output} --latitude <LATITUDE> --longitude <LONGITUDE> --timezone <TIME_ZONE_NAME>#killsignal=15#killtimeout=15
+  Bird_Buddy: exec:/app/start-and-refresh-stream.py --username <EMAIL> --password <PASSWORD> --feeder_name "<FEEDER_NAME>" --continuous false --out_url {output} --latitude <LATITUDE> --longitude <LONGITUDE> --timezone <TIME_ZONE_NAME>#killsignal=15#killtimeout=15
 ```

 Launch the container, forwarding ports or using host networking for the supported go2rtc protocols that you want to restream over.
 ```
-docker run -v ./:/config -p 8554:8554 --name bb-streamer -d --restart unless-stopped ghcr.io/davidvaleri/bb-streamer-server:latest
+docker run -v ./:/config -p 8554:8554 --name bb-streamer-4 -d --restart unless-stopped ghcr.io/davidvaleri/bb-streamer-server:latest
 ```

 In this example, the Bird Buddy stream will be accessible at `rtsp://localhost:8554/Bird_Buddy`.
 See the go2rtc documentation for all available protocols, transcoding options, and more.